 The famous Glencoe mountain ridge from the West side

-The best side of the mountain is the one facing east as it looks like a pyramid.
-Once you drive past it, you can stop at the parking for Buachaille Etive Beag (another pyramid shaped mountain but not as pretty).
+The best side of the mountain is the one facing East as it looks like a pyramid.
+Once you drive past it, you can stop at the carpark for Buachaille Etive Beag (another pyramid shaped mountain but not as pretty).
 And from there you can see the Side facing West of Buachaille Etive Mor.

 Where to stay near Buachaille Etive Mor Glencoe